 The War of Art also goes into how resistance disrupts and tears away at the lives of ordinary people.
 Pressfield uses examples such as the chaos of the family drama.
-There always seems to be strife in the home because there is always someone in the family willing to trigger it.
+There always seems to be strife in the home because someone in the family is always willing to trigger it.

-Pressfield claims that our modern-day health problems such as ADD, ADHD, depression, etc are instigated by advertising firms and drug companies taking advantage of people’s resistance.
+Pressfield claims that our modern-day health problems such as ADD, ADHD, and depression are instigated by advertising firms and drug companies taking advantage of people’s resistance.
 I personally can’t confirm such a claim (I can only look at myself and see how advertising has affected me), but Steven Pressfield uses his time as an advertising copywriter to back up his case.

 Artists and Resistance